Ashfaque9967/Weather-App/Readme.md

 8. **Merge Pull Request:**
     - After approval, merge the pull request.

 This practice test is designed to make you familiar with the workflow of contributing to the project.
-Remember, this is a simulation, and the issue and branch names are just examples.
-Please check the actual issues in the repository for practice.